-Fueled by the COVID-19 pandemic, 2021 was a year of transformation for the payments industry, and digital payments in particular.
 The real time nature of payments has been a boon for businesses and individuals.
-This was strongly illustrated during COVID, which brought about the distribution of disaster payments in Australia for example, increases in contactless payment limits, and the sharp decline in the use of cash globally.
+COVID brought about the distribution of disaster payments in Australia for example, worldwide increases in contactless payment limits, and the sharp decline in the use of cash globally.

-Driven by consumer demand, trends in payments started to evolve dramatically.
-Now they're an enabling function, embedded and invisible, and providing an immersive, seamless, and frictionless customer experience.
+Now, digital payments are an enabling function, embedded and invisible, and providing an immersive, seamless, and frictionless customer experience, allowing consumers to complete transactions effortlessly.

-In this blog we'll highlight trends in payments in 2022, and what's in store for the payments industry in the immediate future:
+In this blog we'll highlight the payment trends transforming the industry in 2023 and what's in store for the payments industry in the immediate future, including:

-We'll discuss the emergence of next-gen payment services, and the increased focus on nimble payment solutions for B2B and SMB segments.
+The emergence of next-gen payment services, and the increased focus on nimble payment apps and solutions for B2B and SMB segments.

 How the payment world is changing

-Consumers have demanded, and are now embracing next-generation, non-cash payments, including Buy Now Pay Later (BNPL), digital wallets, real time payments and mobile payments.
-Many card issuers now support the use of their cards in digital wallet applications provided by Apple, Samsung and Google, for example.
+Consumers are now embracing next-generation, non-cash payments, including Buy Now Pay Later (BNPL), the digital wallet, real time payments and mobile electronic payments.
+An increasing number of card issuers now support the use of their in-app payments through digital wallet options provided by Apple, Samsung, Amazon and Google, and others.

-With their digital identity, including payment details now commonly stored on a mobile phone, consumers have more flexibility and choice in the way they shop.
+With their digital identity and customer data, including payment details now commonly stored on a mobile device, consumers have convenience, flexibility and choices in their payment system, and in the way they shop and pay for goods and services.

 More about BNPL